deltahacksiii/deltahacksiii/README.md

-# deltahacksiii - Hack for change - Lendr
+# deltahacksiii - Hack for Change - Lendr

 ### This hack aims to solve the typical problems surrounding loans